Auxin: Overview

 The (dynamic and environment responsive) pattern of auxin distribution within the plant is a key factor for plant growth, its reaction to its environment, and specifically for development of plant organs (such as leaves or flowers).
-It is achieved through very complex and well-coordinated active transport of auxin molecules from cell to cell throughout the plant body — by the so-called polar auxin transport.
+It is achieved through very complex and well-coordinated active transport of auxin molecules from cell to cell throughout the plant body—by the so-called polar auxin transport.
 Thus, a plant can (as a whole) react to external conditions and adjust to them, without requiring a nervous system.
 Auxins typically act in concert with, or in opposition to, other plant hormones.
 For example, the ratio of auxin to cytokinin in certain plant tissues determines initiation of root versus shoot buds.

 On the molecular level, all auxins are compounds with an aromatic ring and a carboxylic acid group.
 The most important member of the auxin family is indole-3-acetic acid (IAA), which generates the majority of auxin effects in intact plants, and is the most potent native auxin.
 And as native auxin, its equilibrium is controlled in many ways in plants, from synthesis, through possible conjugation to degradation of its molecules, always according to the requirements of the situation.
+Auxin can act in a heat sensitive manner in many situations, which will in turn effect a plant's phenotypic development.